p0wertiger/docker-glpi/README.md

     - [GLPI Inventory](https://github.com/glpi-project/glpi-inventory-plugin)

 Description of each image
-- ppcm/glpi-server : GLPI web server with the UI
+- ppcm/glpi-server : GLPI web server with the UI - PHP-FPM fcgi
 - ppcm/glpi-cron : GLPI cron job, you are in charge for the scheduling (start the job as you want)
 - ppcm/glpi-cron-daemon : GLPI cron job daemon is running with scheduling managed
 ## How to use this images